tide-foundation/Tide-h4x2-2/README.md

 **Consumer** - Any individual natural person that has a uniquely identified representation or data footprint (usually in the form of a user account or identity) in a Vendor’s database.
 A participant in this case!

-**BCSimulator** - A component that simulates the network's Blockchain component.
+**BC Simulator** - A component that simulates the network's Blockchain component.

 **ORK (Orchestrated Recluder of Keys)**[^ork] -  A node in the Tide Protocol decentralized network.